 Strawberry Plains is a somewhat small town located in the state of Tennessee.
 With a population of 13,647 people and three constituent neighborhoods, Strawberry Plains is the 44th largest community in Tennessee.

-Strawberry Plains is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Strawberry Plains is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Strawberry Plains is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Strawberry Plains who work in office and administrative support (19.30%), sales jobs (12.98%), and management occupations (6.84%).
+There are especially a lot of people living in Strawberry Plains who work in office and administrative support (20.43%), sales jobs (11.81%), and management occupations (6.77%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Strawberry Plains is worth considering.